What to expect during the water damage rebuild process

-Before you can move forward with restoration, you need to fix the leak.
-Otherwise you run the risk of the restoration job being ruined!
+Before you can move forward with rebuild, you need to fix the leak.
+Otherwise you run the risk of the rebuild job being ruined!
 If your insurance agrees to provide coverage, they usually will pay for repairing the exact location of the leak but not repiping the entire home or pipeline.
 To do this, insurance companies will most likely hire a leak detection company or specialized plumber to identify the exact location of the leak and complete the repairs.

 Once the leak is fixed, the damaged areas need to be dried out.
 This prevents further water damage and can impede mold growth.
-For best results, a water damage restoration company should be contacted for this process.
+For best results, a water damage rebuild company should be contacted for this process.
 They will use professional equipment such as commercial-grade heaters, dehumidifiers, and air movers to remove moisture and increase circulation.
 Air scrubbers may also be used to remove mold particles from the air.

 Lead and asbestos abatement

 Each state has different rules and regulations regarding lead and asbestos removal, but some states require specially-licensed contractors to work with these hazardous materials.
-Any reputable water damage restoration company will know the rules for your specific state and will be able to help guide you through the asbestos or lead abatement process if either of those materials are found to be present.
+Any reputable water damage rebuild company will know the rules for your specific state and will be able to help guide you through the asbestos or lead abatement process if either of those materials are found to be present.